Gorillaism/Ticket/README.md

 Finally it will create a seating report on the remaining flights.

-## Examples for compiling and running program
+## Example for compiling and running program
 (Nameofprogram) meaning whatever name you would like to use yourself.

 **Example for compiling:**